What Happens When a Car Runs Out of Oil? (Signs & Repair Costs)

 What to Do If Your Car Runs Low on Oil

 If you notice low oil or warning signs, act fast.
-Here’s what I do:
+Here’s the order to follow:

 Stop Driving

 Pull over safely if you see the oil light or hear noises.
-I made the mistake of driving a few miles with the light on, and it damaged my engine.
+I made the mistake of driving a few miles with the light on once, and it damaged my engine.
 Turn off the car to avoid more harm.

 Check the Oil Level

 Use the dipstick to see how low it is.
-I carry a spare quart of oil in my trunk for emergencies.
-If it’s empty, don’t drive until you add oil.
+Keeping a spare quart in the trunk means you’re not stuck if it’s empty on the road.

 Add Oil

 Pour in the right oil type slowly, checking the level as you go.
-I added two quarts to my friend’s car once, and it saved the engine from seizing.
+Adding oil in small amounts and rechecking the dipstick prevents overfilling, which causes its own problems.

 Look for Leaks

 Check under the car for oil puddles.
-I found a leak under my sedan by sliding a piece of cardboard underneath overnight.
+Sliding a piece of cardboard underneath overnight is an easy way to spot a slow leak.
 If you see one, get it fixed soon.

 Get to a Mechanic